BenLorantfy/nestjs-zod/README.md

 - `UseZodGuard` - alias for `@UseGuards(new ZodGuard(source, schema))`
 - `ZodValidationException` - BadRequestException extended with Zod errors
 - `zodToOpenAPI` - create OpenAPI declarations from Zod schemas
+- OpenAPI support
-- `@nestjs/swagger` integration, but you need to apply patch
+  - `@nestjs/swagger` integration using the patch
-  - `nestjs-zod` generates highly accurate Swagger Schema
+  - `zodToOpenAPI` - generate highly accurate Swagger Schema
+  - Zod DTOs can be used in any `@nestjs/swagger` decorator
-- Extended Zod schemas for NestJS (work in progress)
+- Extended Zod schemas for NestJS (`nestjs-zod/z`)
+  - `dateString` for dates (supports casting to `Date`)
-- Customization - you freely can replace `ZodValidationException`
+- Customization - change exception format easily
+- Useful helpers for client side error handling (`nestjs-zod/frontend`)

 ## Installation